Piper Alpha: Occidental “never ever apologised.”

 If openness and accountability had followed the 1984 incident the almost identical incident in 1988 which cost the lives of 167 men may not have happened.

 As it was there were no public reports of an investigation and consequently, no regulatory sanctions and no lessons learned.
+When the report into the 1984 incident was eventually seen it contained recommendations that may have saved lives had they been known to the regulating authority, Petrie’s Department of Energy.

 BP had a similar experience to Occidental’s Piper Alpha one in Azerbaijan in September 2008 when workers on one of their platforms in the Caspian Sea about 60 miles east of Baku were awoken by an alarms sensors activated by high gas levels.
 The workers noticed gas bubbles rising in the sea around the rig so the platform was shut down and all 212 workers were evacuated immediately.
 The local BP manager responsible later admitted he was lucky to get everyone out alive.